Coin-Daric/Daric-Coin/README.md

 # Daric-Coin
-TON blockchain-based Darik coin aims to institutionalize credibility, power, and trust to promote memecoins.
+The goal of the TON blockchain-based Darik coin is to institutionalize credibility, power and trust to promote Mimcoins.